Mitochondria associated membranes: Regulation of autophagy and mitophagy

 The formation of autophagosomes through the coordination of ATG (autophagy-related) proteins and the vesicular trafficking by MAM.

 Regulation of the morphology: Dynamics and functions of mitochondria, and cell survival

-These contact sites have been associated with the delicate balance between life and death of the cell.
+These membrane contact sites have been associated with the delicate balance between life and death of the cell.

 Isolation membranes are the initial step to form auto-phagosomes.
 These closed membranes are double membrane-bond, with lysosomes inside it.
 The main function of these membrane is degradation, as role in cellular homeostasis.
 However, the origin of them has remained unclear.